phillipclapham/neuroweaver/README.md

 # Community and Evolution

-The Neuroweaver framework isn't just a tool to be used—it's a living system that evolves through the contributions and discoveries of its practitioners.
+The Neuroweaver OS isn't just a toolset to be used—it's a living system that evolves through the contributions and discoveries of its practitioners.
 This evolution follows our core fractal pattern while being energized by play and supported by continuously evolving mental models.

 ```mermaid
 graph TD